Despite being the most popular website builder in the world, there is a lot of misinformation about WordPress on the internet.

 WordPress is not developed by a single person but by a community of passionate and professional developers.
 It is a protected trademark owned by a non-profit organization called WordPress Foundation, which protects the WordPress brand name and promotes the open-source software.

-There are thousands of small and large WordPress companies selling products and services based on WordPress.
+Thousands of small and large WordPress companies are selling products and services based on WordPress.
 Many of these companies actively participate in the WordPress community.

 In short, WordPress is not going anywhere, and its future is bright.